-Appendix 2: Specific Local Objectives
+Appendix 2: Specific Local objectives

 109 To seek the provision of a use that animates the street corners e.g. Hotel/Apart Hotel at north western end of Ballymoss Road at the junction with Blackthorn Avenue.
 110 To provide for/improve or preserve a hotel at Central Park.
-111 To protect and or improve Travellers accommodation adjacent to Burton Hall.
+111 To protect and or improve travellers accommodation adjacent to Burton Hall.
 112 To provide for primary and post primary education facilities at Legionaries of Christ lands and at Stillorgan Industrial Estate/Benildus Avenue.
 113 To facilitate the provision of community infrastructure at ground floor along the eastern outer edge of the Carmanhall residential neighbourhood along Blackthorn Road, to create active street frontage and to ensure the appropriate provision of social and community infrastructure to serve the needs of the resident and employee population.
-114 To provide a Public Transport Interchange adjacent to the Stillorgan Luas Stop.
+114 To provide a Public Transport Interchange along Blackthorn Drive.
 115 To retain and enhance the Sylvan character at South County Business Park.
 116 To facilitate the provision of, uses that will create an active street frontage and provide a transition between the residential neighbourhood and the opposing employment based areas along Blackthorn Road (where Blackthorn Road runs parallel with Carmanhall Road only).
 It is anticipated that these will be provided as own door units for small business.
 117 To provide for the expansion of the existing use at Burton Hall in accordance with the Institutional Lands Objective.
+118 To provide for a pedestrian link and cycle way along the former Harcourt Street Railway line.
 119 To develop a Sandyford Business District Civic Park at the corner of Corrig Road and Carmanhall Road.
-120 To facilitate the further development of Sandyford Business District in accordance with the policies and objectives of the Sandyford Urban Framework Plan.
-121 To ensure the provision of pocket parks and civic spaces in accordance with locations specified on Map 1 and Drawing no.10.
-123 To facilitate the attraction of internationally trading services to South County Business Park.
+120 To facilitate the further development of Sandyford Business Estates in accordance with the policies and objectives of the Sandyford Urban Framework Plan.
+121 To ensure the provision of pocket parks and urban plazas in accordance with locations specified on Map 1 and Drawing no.10.
+122 To facilitate the provision of an access from South County Business Park to the Car Parks within Central Park 123 To facilitate the attraction of internationally trading services to South County Business Park.
 Office Based Employment will be permitted on these lands to a similar plot ratio to that of the remainder of the South County Business Park.
 In preparing a Masterplan for the area regard should be given to providing activity along the route to the Luas and to the residential amenity of the local residents.
-164 To protect and support the continuation of playing pitches at Páirc Ui Bhriain.